 Many of today’s leading breweries across the country respectfully use beer’s rich history as a foundational stepping stool to launch themselves toward more creative, modern takes on traditional recipes.
 With craft beer on the rise, more and more entrepreneurs and beer connoisseurs are building their own breweries and pubs, positioning their take on this ancient creation from a different and unique direction.

-Here at Bellhops, we are scanning the country, seeking out the best breweries that capture beer’s potential and provide delicious brews to happy patrons (we’re a modern alternative to traditional moving companies in Austin, by the way).
+Here at Bellhops, we are scanning the country, seeking out the best breweries that capture beer’s potential and provide delicious brews to happy patrons (we’re a modern alternative to traditional Austin movers, by the way).
 City by city, we’re doing the work and investigation so that you can focus on enjoying your beer and the people around you.

 Next up on the list: Austin, Texas – known as having some of the most and best live music in the world, but not given quite the credit it deserves for its tasty and diverse beer.
 But here’s your guide.
 Keep reading for the best seven breweries in the city.

 It would be self-explanatory to say in which southern development this brewery is located.
 But St. Elmo Brewery purposefully stamped themselves with the title matching their location in an effort to ground and unite themselves with their fellow neighbors in St. Elmo.
 Where there used to be very little (a post office, a school), now is soppy with tasty booze from the Austin Winery, Still Austin Whiskey, Skull Mechanix, and, of course, St. Elmo Brewing Company.
 The brewery welcomes all and desires to break down the barriers between brewer and drinker, and their airy taproom which opens right up to their production room, mirrors this sentiment.
 Grab a tap during their Trivia Tuesdays, enjoy live music on Grassy Thursdays, or wander their beer garden with some friends and your pups.